sourcegraph/deploy-sourcegraph/README.md

 Sourcegraph Data Center is deployed using Kubernetes.
 Before proceeding with these instructions, [provision a Kubernetes](README.k8s.md) cluster on the infrastructure of your choice.

-1. Install Tiller (the server-side counterpart to Helm) on your cluster:
+1. Install Tiller with RBAC privileges (the server-side counterpart to Helm) on your cluster:

    ```bash
    # Give Helm privileges to create RBAC resources.